 Not only does this make it convenient for your client to access their resources (goodbye, dozens of interlinking Google docs!), it also helps you remind your client of your total value throughout the project.

-2. Dock makes it easier to collaborate
+2. Make it easier to collaborate with clients

 Your client can update their progress on tasks and comment on anything in your Dock space, creating a single communication channel for you and your client.